Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

-## Installing the Log Analysis plugin on Linux
+## Installing the Log Analysis plugin on Linux from a file
 {: #install_cli_linux}

 Complete the following steps to install the Log Collection plugin on Linux: